zx1014/learn/readme.txt

 Git tracks changes of files
 Git is good
 WOW
-Create a new brance is quick
+Create a new brance is quick AND simple